How to Install WPS Office on Fedora 44

 Download the WPS Office RPM on Fedora

-With the live URL resolved, download the RPM into your current working directory.
+With the live URL resolved, use curl command in Linux to download the RPM into your current working directory.

-Confirm the downloaded file is still the x86_64 WPS RPM and not the Linux DEB package before you install it.
+Inspect the downloaded file before installation.
+This confirms the file is the x86_64 WPS RPM and not the Linux DEB package, but it is not signature proof.

 Relevant output includes: